ENGLISH (ENGL)

 C-ID: ENGL 100

-Development of expository and argumentative essays.
-Instruction in writing annotated papers.
-Analysis of various forms of writing with emphasis on expository and argumentative essays.
-This enriched course is designed for the Honors Program allowing more student directed discussions and more extensive writing assignments.
-No credit if taken after ENGL 001A or ENGL 001AS.
+In this course, students receive instruction in academic reading and writing, including writing processes, effective use of language, analytical thinking, and the foundations of academic research.
+This is an honors course.
+This enriched course is designed for the Honors program allowing more students directed discussions and more extensive writing assignments.
+No Credit if taken after ENGL C1000, ENGL 001A, or ENGL 001AH.
+Formerly ENGL 001AH.
 Total of 72 hours lecture.

 Transfer Credit: CSU; UC